 And so, having been born an imaginative child and having within him a great intellectual eagerness, Jesse Bentley had turned wholeheartedly toward God.
 When the [American Civil] war took his [four older] brothers away [that is, caused their deaths], he saw the hand of God in that.
 When his father became ill and could no longer attend to the running of the [family] farm, he took that also as a sign from God.

 Most of these conceited individuals amount to little or nothing and, fortunately, they do not have the power to harm others by their foolish beliefs, although they may annoy those they know or make some of their lives miserable with their deluded vanity.
-Problems, and sometimes great problems, arise when such individuals are able to gain power over others, whether this power is political, legal, economic, military, or imitative, as in the case of religious cults.
+Problems, and sometimes great problems, arise when such individuals are able to gain power over others, whether this power is political, legal, economic, military, personal, or imitative, as in the case of religious cults.

 The desire to imitate prominent religious figures like Jesus, Mohammed, or Martin Luther can make one believe that one is also divinely chosen or inspired.
 The great danger with this belief is that one comes to believe that everything one thinks and does is ordained by God.
 And because most religious people attribute infallibility to God, they likewise come to believe that they too are infallible.
 Human history is rife with the examples of individuals who believed such nonsense about themselves.
 Another common tendency is to attribute to God one’s own enmity towards, or hatred or dislike of, someone, something, or another group of people.
 A recent example is George Bush, a fervent reader of the Bible who was the president of the United States from 2001 to 2009.
 Without the terrorist attacks in 2001 that so greatly traumatized and outraged the American people, most Americans would have soon recognized the younger Bush’s incompetence and his complete unfitness to occupy the most important political position in their country’s government.